 In 2009 Ross co-authored ‘Made in Queensland: A New History’, published by University of Queensland Press, and ‘Under the Influence: a history of alcohol in Australia’ published by ABC Books/Harper Collins and in 2010 ‘My Name is Ross: An Alcoholic’s Journey’ and the co-authored ‘Alan (“The Red Fox”) Reid, both published by New South Books.

-Up to now, his three best selling books are ‘The Footy Club’, another book about Aussie Rules football, ‘The Greatest Game’, and “My Name is Ross: An Alcoholic’s Journey.”
+Up to now, his four best-selling books are ‘The Footy Club’, two other books about Aussie Rules football, ‘The Greatest Game’ and ‘Australia’s Game’; and also “My Name is Ross: An Alcoholic’s Journey.”

 Professor Fitzgerald is co-producer and script editor of “The Test” an Indian-Australian feature film being produced with Jim McElroy at Fox Studios Sydney.
 He is also co-producer with Ian McFadyen of “Kerensky and Nelle” – a movie about Alexander Kerensky and Nelle Tritton.